dgaydukov/cert-aws/sa/README.md

 * create dynamodb lsi & gsi and compare them
 * try emr on t2 (with different engines hive/hbase/presto/spark)
 * create data lake with lake formation
-* request and run spot fleet
-* use spot instance to handle sqs, when get termination notification, stop requesting new messages from queue, finish processing remaining messages and quit
-* create sqs queue and spot fleet that monitory queue, run spot fleet based on queue load, shut down fleet if queue is empty
 * redshift enhanced vpc routing (send data inside vpc between redhshift & s3 and view vpc flow logs)
 * configure alarm to start instance if it was stopped `cloudformation/ec2-cw-state-change.yml` + use lambda to store it in dynamodb
 * deploy datasync agent on ec2 and imitate data transfer to s3